kortina/oakland-film-club-OLD/_posts/2019-03-04-film-club-16-paddleton.md

 ### Pre

-This was my favorite flick from Sundance this year.
+[Paddleton](https://www.netflix.com/title/80224060) was my favorite flick from Sundance this year.
 I won't give much preface, other than a few interesting tidbits the writers (Mark Duplass, Alexandre Lehmann) gave during the q&amp;a.

 They wrote the story and characters for the film, but left much of the dialogue unwritten, leaving Duplass and Ray Romano ad-libbing much of the dialogue as they shot.